Looking for natural cold remedies and flu fighters? Look no further.

 Cold and flu season can be dreadful.
 The general malaise, runny nose, fever and other undesirable symptoms associated with colds and flu can leave you bed-ridden, irritable, and make you a social outcast while you recover.
 I should know, as I used to get several every year.
 But thank goodness it doesn’t have to be this way.

-I no longer get the flu shot, and (knock on wood), I haven’t had the flu in years.
-Instead, throughout the year, I take measures to keep my immune system strong.
+To keep colds and fly at bay, you can take measures throughout the year to keep your immune system strong.
 Some of those things include eating a low-carb, anti-inflammatory diet, getting plenty of sunshine (but not too much), managing your stress levels, and moving your body throughout the day.
 These are all great.
 But what if you’ve been exposed to a bug or start to feel symptoms coming on?

 Turn to my cold and flu-fighting protocol.
 These natural cold remedies and flu fighters can give the immune system the extra boost it needs and help you thrive throughout cold and flu season.
 Here are a few of the things I’ve personally tested and swear by.
 They also happen to be backed by solid research.

 Eating loads of raw garlic may not make you popular amongst your friends.
 However, garlic can become your best friend during cold and flu season.
 Garlic has antibiotic, anti-fungal and antibacterial properties and can:

 - Increase the antioxidant levels in your body